Suman599/Healthifyy/readme.md

 This website is built using HTML,CSS and Javascript.
 It is designed to be a simple and clean.
 The site includes information about Health Food.

-## Getting started

-To view the website, simply open the `index.html` file in your web browser.
-The site should display correctly in any modern browser, but if you encounter any issues please let me know.

 ## Folder Structure

 The root directory contains the following files and directories: